-The Computer Science and Engineering and Computer Science majors are designated capstone majors.
+The Computer Science and Engineering, Computer Engineering, and Computer Science majors are designated capstone majors.
 Computer Science and Engineering students complete a major product design course, while Computer Science students complete either a software engineering or a major product design course.
-Graduates are expected to apply the basic mathematical and scientific concepts that underlie modern computer science and engineering; design a software or digital hardware system, component, or process to meet desired needs within realistic constraints; function productively with others as part of a team; identify, formulate, and solve computer software- and hardware-related engineering problems; and demonstrate effective communication skills.
+Computer Engineering majors complete a design course in which they integrate their knowledge of the discipline and engage in creative design within realistic and professional constraints.
+Graduates are expected to apply the basic mathematical and scientific concepts that underlie modern computer science and engineering; design a software or digital hardware system, component, or process to meet desired needs within realistic constraints; function productively with others as part of a team; identify, formulate, and solve computer software- and hardwarerelated engineering problems; and demonstrate effective communication skills.